Reflections

 When I started looking for a car of my own in 1968, I had about $600 to work with.
 That did not leave much room for choice.
 About the only reasonably priced car for that money was a Ford Fairlane.
 Even used Mustangs were going for about $1,200 at that time—far above my budget.
 I did want a V8—that was a “must”—and ultimately found a 1962 Fairlane with a 221 V8.

 That car would last through my final college years and into the Navy where my dreams of flying would be realized.
-(I am currently retired after 22 years and having logged 4,500 flight hours.)
+(I am currently retired after serving for 22 years and having logged 4,500 flight hours.)

 Cars